Baggajii/github-recon-tool/README.md

-# GitHub Recon Automation Script
+# GitHub Recon Automation Tool

-This project is a simple Python tool that scans public GitHub repositories for sensitive information related to a given keyword or domain name.
-It uses the GitHub Code Search API to identify files that may contain secrets, configuration data, or exposed credentials.
+This project is a Python-based tool that scans public GitHub repositories for exposed sensitive information related to a given keyword or domain name.
+It uses the GitHub Code Search API to identify files where the keyword appears, such as configuration files, environment files, or code snippets.

-The script was created as part of a cybersecurity training assignment and focuses on automation, OSINT, and secure coding practices.
+The tool is designed for learning and cybersecurity training, focusing on OSINT and automation.

 ---

 ## Features

-- Search for sensitive code exposures across public GitHub repositories
+- Searches across public GitHub repositories using the Code Search API
-- Detect matches inside files (.env, .config, .json, .yml, .py, etc.)
+- Detects appearances inside:
+  - `.env`
+  - `.json`
+  - `.yml`
+  - `.config`
+  - `.py`
+  - and other text-based files
-- Extract:
+- Extracts key details:
   - Repository name
   - File path
-  - File type
+  - File extension
   - Direct GitHub file URL
   - Snippet of the matched line
-  - Timestamp of scan
+  - Timestamp of the scan
-- Mask sensitive values in the output
-- Save results in a structured `results.json` file
+- Saves results in a structured `results.json` file
-- Handles rate limits and API errors
+- Masks potentially sensitive values
+- Includes basic error and rate-limit handling
-- Beginner-friendly and modular script design
+- Beginner-friendly and easy to extend

 ---

-## Requirements
+## Installation

-Install dependencies using:

-pip install -r requirements.txt

-markdown
-Copy code

-Dependencies include:
-- `requests`
-- `json`
-- `argparse`
-- `datetime`
+Install the required Python modules:

+---

 ## How to Run

-1. Clone or download the project.
-2. Open a terminal in the project folder.
-3. Run the script:
+Run the script:

-python main.py

-yaml
-Copy code

-4. Enter the following when prompted:
+Provide the following when asked:

+1. **Target keyword or domain name**
-   - Target keyword (example: `cashify`, `linkedin`, `example.com`)
+   Example: `cashify`, `example.com`, `linkedin`, etc.

-   - GitHub Personal Access Token (PAT)
+2. **GitHub Personal Access Token (PAT)**
+   A classic token with `code:read` permission works.

-The script will generate a `results.json` file with all findings.
+Once completed, the script generates a `results.json` file containing all findings.

 ---